raphael-group/machina/README.md

 <a name="io"></a>
 ### I/O formats

-Below we describe the various formats used by the algorithms of the `mFINCH` framework.
+Below we describe the various formats used by the algorithms of the `MACHINA` framework.

 <a name="clonetree"></a>
 #### Clone tree